 Prosperity for All campaign– reducing barriers to education and training (state)

-Supplemental Nutritional Assistance Program (SNAP) benefits – Employment & Training (federal)
+Supplemental Nutritional Assistance Program (SNAP) benefits – Employment & Training (federal and state)

 Goal #2: Reduce racial disparities especially as they relate to employment in Minnesota